farrell-dan/concordia-mongodb-P1/workshop/exercise-2.5.md

 res.status(200).json({ status: 200, _id, ...req.body });
 ```

-5. The function should be built much like `.deleteOne`, with a few exceptions.
+5. The function should be built much like `.findOne`, with a few exceptions.
    - The `.updateOne()` method accepts TWO objects as arguments.
 The first one is the query, the second is the "new values."

 First Object: